KWSmit/Pixy_ev3dev/README.md

 ```

 The first parameter in this read function is the I2C-address of
 the camera.
-The second parameter is an offset, which we don't need, so
+The second parameter is an offset, which is zero in this
-set it to `0`.
-The third parameter is the number of bytes that the
+case.
+The third parameter is the number of bytes that the response
-response contains.
+contains.
 As you can see in the Pixy2 documentation, the version
 request returns 13 bytes.
 According to the documentation
 you find the major version in byte 8 and the minor in byte 9: